 Once we know who our users are and what their needs are, we can move to the next step and build information architecture (IA).
 Here we determine the information structure for the system — visualize interactions and dependencies between system pages/screens, build a preliminary layout, create content matrices.
 In other words, we decide and show what will be on different pages or screens of the future system and how they will be connected with each other.

 At this step, we often use such design techniques as free listing and card sorting to build navigation design.

 The card sorting technique implies sorting out labeled cards into specific groups.
 Groups analysis then allows to better understand content categories and user expectations for the system content and navigation.

 Free listing is a similar technique.
 It implies listing similar terms associated with a given topic and analyzing patterns, preferences and expectations for the future content.

-Benefit: Information architecture gives a first glimpse to the future system look as it allows to build a preliminary layout and determine UX flow.
+Benefit: Information architecture gives the first glimpse to the future system look as it allows to build a preliminary layout and determine UX flow.

-Example: UX flow for an Uber-like app for yoga instructors and students.
-This UX flow demonstrates the layout for the instructor’s app.
+Example: IA part of UX app design process for a yoga app for instructors and students.
 Click the image to get a more detailed view.

 4. Draw sketches (paper prototypes)

 Paper prototyping is used to make sketches of the future system design with pencils, markers and sticker notes.
 Paper prototyping is a great UX design technique because it allows to quickly explore different design variants and experiment with design solutions individually or in teams.